Poh Yuan Nie

-Poh Yuan Nie (born 21 December 1965; 傅媛聂 Fù Yuánnìe), alias Pony Poh or Owen Fu, is a Singaporean fugitive listed on Interpol's international Red Notice list.
-Poh, the former principal of a tuition centre in Singapore, was charged and convicted of masterminding and abetting several students to cheat in their O-level examinations in 2016.
+Poh Yuan Nie (born 21 December 1965), Pony Poh or Owen Fu, is a Singaporean fugitive listed on Interpol's international Red Notice list.
+The former principal of a tuition centre in Singapore, she was charged and convicted of masterminding and abetting several students to cheat in their O-level examinations in 2016.
 Poh had committed the crime with her niece and two other tutors, all of whom were charged and put on trial for their respective roles in the case.

 Poh was found guilty and sentenced to four years in prison for the sophisticated cheating scheme, while Poh's remaining accomplices were jailed between two and three years for the crime, and Poh herself lost her appeal against the conviction and sentence.
 Poh, who was granted bail after sentencing, did not adhere to a court order to surrender in September 2022 to serve her jail term, and is suspected to have fled Singapore.
-An Interpol red notice was issued for her arrest; she remains at large as of 2025.
+An Interpol red notice was issued for her arrest; she remains at large as of July 2026.

 Personal life

 Poh Yuan Nie was born in Singapore on 21 December 1965.
-Little is known about her childhood and education, except that she became a tuition teacher at one point after reaching adulthood and completing her education, and in her family, Poh had one niece, Fiona Poh Min (傅敏 Fù Mǐn), who was born in 1987.
-By 2016, Poh became the principal of a private tuition centre, Zeus Education Centre, which is currently defunct and formerly located in Tampines.
+Little is known about her childhood and education, except that she became a tuition teacher at one point after reaching adulthood and completing her education, and in her family, Poh had one niece, Fiona Poh Min, who was born in 1987.
+By 2016, Poh became the principal of Zeus Education Centre, a now-defunct private tuition centre in Tampines.

-Poh, who identified herself as a lesbian, entered a relationship with a 17-year-old student Tan Jia Yan (陈家燕 Chén Jiāyàn), who all the while mistook Poh for a man.
+Poh, who identified herself as a lesbian, entered a relationship with a 17-year-old student Tan Jia Yan, who all the while mistook Poh for a man.
 Poh maintained this relationship with Tan for seven years before they broke up in 2008, when Tan, who was months shy of graduating from university, discovered Poh two-timing with another female.
 Tan later became a permanent teacher at Poh's tuition centre, where she continued to look up to Poh as a mentor despite their break-up.
 Poh later dated another tuition teacher named Wong Mee Keow, who was the owner of another private tuition agency, where Poh used to work at before she eventually became the principal of Zeus, and they remained intimate until Poh's arrest in 2016 for conspiracy to help her students cheat in their national examinations.

 In 2006, Poh was a suspect behind an alleged scam, where it involved Poh and two female Chinese agents arranging for two students from China being enrolled into a local secondary school after bypassing their entrance examinations, and when this was discovered, the police sought Poh's assistance for investigations but she could not be located, and Wong also denied twice that she knew Poh during police questioning in August and November 2006.
 The police investigations thus came to a standstill due to them unable to locate Poh for questioning, but the investigations were subsequently revived in 2015 and 2016.